schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 $ ./build/swe_sphere* --benchmark-name=galewsky -M 128 --dt=1200 --timestepping-method=ln_imex_sdc
 ```

 This runs default IMEX-SDC, with Backward Euler (BE) for the linear terms and Forward Euler (FE) for the non-linear terms.
-In particular, it is stable with a time step $$\Delta t=1200s$$, which is four times larger that the maximum stable time step for ERK(4,4) with the same space discretization.
+In particular, it is stable with a time step $\Delta t=1200s$, which is four times larger that the maximum stable time step for ERK(4,4) with the same space discretization.

 ## 2. Changing SDC parameters